-Second, studies are done locally, on individuals who sign up to participate.
-Since the studies are usually conducted in LGBT and public health clinics, participants are more likely be high-risk, and therefore, might be different than PrEP users who get their prescription from their general practitioner for example (Oldenburg et al., 2018; Volk et al., 2015; Montano et al., 2017).
-This also means small sample sizes; in Traeger et al. (2018), the average sample size across the 17 studies is 392 with a median of 280.
-Overall, for these reasons, these studies might represent a local effect, but might lack external validity.
-Our analysis is nationwide, encompassing all PrEP users and uses all reported STI diagnoses.
-Therefore, our estimated effect is identified from both high-risk PrEP users, but also low-risk PrEP users, who might react differently to PrEP; and, from PrEP users across the country, who might differ from one another.
+Second, these studies include small local samples of self-selected participants recruited from LGBT and public health clinics and thus, are more likely be high-risk than PrEP users who get their prescription from their general practitioner, for example (Oldenburg et al., 2018; Volk et al., 2015; Montano et al., 2017).
+For these reasons, these studies might lack external validity.
+Our analysis is nationwide, encompassing all PrEP users, and using all reported STI diagnoses, allowing us to calculate the overall effect of PrEP in the Unites States.
+States.